Approximating Vizing's independence number conjecture: -critical graphs and Meredith extension

-It remains to prove $\iota(k,t) \geq \frac{1}{2}$.
-This is trivial for $k=2$.
-Let $k \geq 3$ and $H$ be the graph which is obtained from the complete bipartite graph $K_{k,k}$ by subdividing one edge.
+Let $H$ be the graph which is obtained from the complete bipartite graph $K_{k,k}$ by subdividing one edge.
 It is easy to see that $H$ is $k$-critical.
 Let $H'$ be the graph obtained from $H$ by applying Meredith extension on the divalent vertex of $H$ and let $H_0$ be the graph obtained from $H'$ by applying Meredith extension on all vertices of $V_{k-1}(H')$.
 Hence, $H_0 \in {\cal{C}}(k,0)$.
 To obtain a graph $H_t$ of ${\cal{C}}(k,t)$ ($t \geq 1$) apply Meredith extension on the terminal vertices of the distinguished paths of $H_{t-1}$ as described in the proof of Lemma \ref{ext_to_*}.
 Starting with $H_t=H^0_t$, construct an infinite sequence $H^0_t, H^1_t\dots$ of graphs by Meredith extension.
 By Lemma \ref{closed}, these graphs are in ${\cal{C}}(k,t)$.